[Updated July 2020]

 Also read: Adventures along the north coast of KZN

-This beach is just outside of Cape Town’s south-eastern most corner, Gordon’s Bay.
-On the famous “Clarens Drive” (R44) towards Rooi Els and Hermanus, you’ll find virtually no buildings, save for the those at the camping resort.
-There is 1.9km of pristine sandy beach sandwiched between the spectacular mountains and icy False Bay – also a popular spot for brave surfers.
-On certain nights you can witness an amazing natural phenomena where the waves light up with the gentle blue of bio-phosphorescence.
+This beach is just outside of Cape Town’s south-easternmost corner, Gordon’s Bay.
+On the famous Clarens Drive towards Rooi Els and Hermanus, you’ll find virtually no buildings, except for those at the camping resort.
+There’s 1,9 kilometres of pristine sandy beach sandwiched between the spectacular mountains and icy False Bay – also a popular spot for brave surfers.
+On certain nights you can witness an amazing natural phenomenon where the waves light up with the gentle blue of bio-phosphorescence.

 No giggling, okay?
 This unusually named beach is for those of you in the Western Cape who find even Paternoster too fast-paced.
 This is really where you’ll be getting away from it all with a stunningly located campsite on the crescent-shaped bay complete with white sand and unusually calm water for the West Coast.

 9. Nature’s Valley

 While it may be an obvious choice, Nature’s Valley offers a wonderful escape from the craziness of nearby Plettenberg Bay.
 Just 35 kilometres away you’ll find this gorgeous, wide, golden beach with its small town somewhat cut off from the outside world by thick forest and steep mountains.